-16 Default appointment of arbitrators
+Default appointment of arbitrators

-Failing prior agreement of the parties, what is the default mechanism for the appointment of arbitrators?
+19 Failing prior agreement of the parties, what is the default mechanism for the appointment of arbitrators?

-The Arbitration Act permits parties to agree on the procedure for appointing an arbitrator.
-In the event that the parties are unable to agree on the appointment procedure, the default rules for the appointment of arbitrators are triggered.
-With respect to a sole arbitrator, the default rule is that the appointment shall be made by the appointing authority upon a request by a party to the other party within a period of 14 days.
-Where the arbitral tribunal is made up of three arbitrators and the parties are unable to agree on a third arbitrator, either party can request that the appointment of the third arbitrator be made by an appointing authority.
+The ADR Act permits parties to agree on the procedure for appointing an arbitrator.
+If the parties are unable to agree on the appointment procedure, the default rules for the appointment of arbitrators are triggered.
+With respect to a sole arbitrator, the default rule is that the appointment shall be made by the appointing authority upon a request by one party if both parties cannot agree on an arbitrator within 14 days of one party receiving a request for arbitration from the other.
+Where the parties fail to agree on the number of arbitrators, the default number of arbitrators is three, with two being party-appointed arbitrators.
+Where the arbitral tribunal is made up of three arbitrators and the two party-appointed arbitrators are unable to agree on a third arbitrator, either party can request that the appointment of the third arbitrator be made by an appointing authority.

-17 Challenge and replacement of arbitrators
+Challenge and replacement of arbitrators

-On what grounds and how can an arbitrator be challenged and replaced?
+20 On what grounds and how can an arbitrator be challenged and replaced?
 Please discuss in particular the grounds for challenge and replacement, and the procedure, including challenge in court.
 Is there a tendency to apply or seek guidance from the IBA Guidelines on Conflicts of Interest in International Arbitration?

-The Arbitration Act provides that a person appointed as an arbitrator shall make a full disclosure of material facts involving any proprietary or financial stake that may give reasonable cause to doubt his or her independence and impartiality.
+The ADR Act provides that a person appointed as an arbitrator shall make a full disclosure of material facts involving any proprietary or financial interest that may give reasonable cause to doubt his or her independence and impartiality.

 The appointment of an arbitrator may be challenged if it emerges that the arbitrator does not possess the qualifications agreed upon by the parties or circumstances exist that give rise to justifiable doubt as to the arbitrator's independence or impartiality.
-According to the Arbitration Act, a party may not challenge an arbitrator he or she has appointed, or whose appointment he or she participated in, except for reasons that the party becomes aware of after the appointment.
+According to the ADR Act, a party may not challenge an arbitrator he or she has appointed, or whose appointment he or she participated in, except for reasons that the party becomes aware of after the appointment.

 With respect to the procedure for challenging the appointment of an arbitrator, the law gives parties the right to make that determination.
 Where the parties are unable to agree on a procedure, the party mounting the challenge is required to submit a written statement to the arbitral tribunal or the arbitrator, within 15 days of becoming aware of the composition of the tribunal or the grounds justifying the challenge of a sole arbitrator.
 The party challenging the appointment of the arbitrator can also apply to the High Court for the revocation of the arbitrator's authority on notice to the other party.
-The arbitrator's authority will also be revoked on his or her death.
 The High Court may remove an arbitrator where there is sufficient reason to doubt the impartiality of the arbitrator.
 If the arbitrator is physically or mentally incapable, or there is justifiable doubt as to the arbitrator's capability to conduct proceedings, he or she may also be removed by the High Court.
-Additionally, if the arbitrator has refused or failed to conduct the arbitral proceedings properly, or to use reasonable despatch in conducting the proceedings or making an award that can cause substantial injustice to a party, the High Court may remove that arbitrator.
+Additionally, if the arbitrator has refused or failed to conduct the arbitral proceedings properly, or to use reasonable dispatch in conducting the proceedings or making an award, and substantial injustice has or will be caused to the applicant, the High Court may remove that arbitrator.
+The arbitrator's authority will also be revoked on his or her death.
 If the arbitrator's authority is revoked, the law permits the parties to decide on how the vacancy will be filled.